16 Apr 15 Career Advice

 [Here is a handy childcare costs calculator to help you decide if it's worth going back to work from a financial perspective]

 I think a lot of women worry that they've forgotten how to do their job after being on maternity leave for several months.
 I was.
-I thought I had ‘baby brain’ and didn't know how to do recruitment training anymore, but the minute I started my training programme I felt it all come back and was so happy I decided to return to work after having Charlotte.
+I thought I had ‘baby brain’ and didn't know how to do recruitment training anymore, but the minute I started my training programme I felt it all come back and was so happy I decided to return to work after having my daughter Charlotte.
 So I guess I would tell them not to worry and just go for it!

 I’d also advise anyone to be blatantly honest right from the beginning of their job search that they are a mother and that comes with specific commitments.
 You should make it clear whether you will want flexible working or not, and if so, how you would like to see your work week.
 It usually shows how much support you would get from that employer and it makes the whole process much easier to have everything out on the table from day one.

 What about paternity leave?
 Where do you stand on that?